 As a member of the Dementia Australia Advisory Committee since 2017, Kevyn Morris has been a strong advocate for people living with dementia.
-A retired furniture maker, artist and an experienced businessman, Kevyn was diagnosed dementia in 2015.
+A retired furniture maker, artist and an experienced businessman, Kevyn was diagnosed with dementia in 2015.

 “I didn’t know what use I would be, but I wanted to help and do something tangible to prove I still had something to contribute,” Kevyn said.

 Kevyn is passionate about encouraging others to participate in advocacy and research.
-He recently gave the opening address at the NHMRC National Institute for Dementia Research’s Australian Dementia Forum and received a standing ovation for his speech from an audience comprised of more than 400 dementia researchers, health and aged care professionals and community development workers.
+He recently gave the opening address at the NHMRC National Institute for Dementia Research’s Australian Dementia Forum and received a standing ovation for his speech from an audience of more than 400 dementia researchers, health and aged care professionals and community development workers.